STOP & THINK ABOUT CYBER-BULLYING

 “This is the first time such grants have been made in Tarrant County to my knowledge,” Shannon said.
 “This is the first time we have had the funds to do this.
 This is not taxpayer money – it is money that has been confiscated from criminals.
 We took something bad and put it to good use.”

-The Women’s Center and One Safe Place each received $5,000.
+The Women’s Center, One Safe Place and Mother’s Against Drunk Driving each received $5,000, while The Warm Place received $3,000.
 Alliance for Children, which has several locations, received a $10,000 check.
 The Texas District and County Attorneys Foundation received $25,000.

-Shannon said The Women’s Center, One Safe Place and Alliance for Children were selected for the work they do for victims of sexual assault, domestic violence, and child abuse.
+Shannon said The Women’s Center, One Safe Place, Alliance for Children, Mothers Against Drunk Driving and The Warm Place were selected for the work they do for victims of sexual assault, domestic violence, child abuse and drunk driving.
 The Texas District and County Attorneys Foundation was selected because it trains prosecutors, investigators and law enforcement officers across the state at a low cost.

 The agencies were grateful for the unexpected surprise.
-Here’s what they said about the donation:
+Here’s what some of them said about the donation:

 Deborah Caddy, Director of The Women’s Center’s Rape Crisis and Victim Services Program: What a wonderful holiday surprise and blessing for The Women’s Center’s Rape Crisis and Victim Services Program to be awarded this donation!
 This money will directly be used to continue to provide free crisis intervention and counseling services to the many sexual assault and sexual abuse survivors in our community, as well as provide free prevention and risk reduction services to thousands of children throughout Tarrant County.
 The 30-year partnership that The Women’s Center has shared with the Tarrant County District Attorney’s office has not only helped in the prosecution of perpetrators, but has assisted countless victims as they begin their healing process from these horrendous crimes.